jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 Rabbi Levi Yitzchak of Berdichev wrote a powerful invocation that reads as a sacred love-poem:

 <div class="poem">

-Du, Du, Du!<br />
+Du, Du, Du!
 You!
 You!
-You!<br />
+You!
-I want to sing a ‘You-Song’ to You!<br />
+I want to sing a ‘You-Song’ to You!
-Du, Du, Du!<br />
+Du, Du, Du!
-Where can I find You?<br />
+Where can I find You?
-And where can I not find You?<br />
+And where can I not find You?
-Wherever I go: You! – Wherever I stay: You!Only You! – None but You! – Again You!<br />
+Wherever I go: You! – Wherever I stay: You!Only You! – None but You! – Again You!
-Always You!Du, Du, Du, Du!<br />
+Always You!Du, Du, Du, Du!
-When things go well: You! – G-d forbid, ill: You!<br />
+When things go well: You! – G-d forbid, ill: You!
-Ay, Du, Du, Du … Du, Du, Du!<br />
+Ay, Du, Du, Du … Du, Du, Du!
-Du, Du, Du … Du, Du, Du!<br />
+Du, Du, Du … Du, Du, Du!
-You, You, You!<br />
+You, You, You!
 Skyward: You!
 Earth: You!
 Above: You!
-Below: You!<br />
+Below: You!
-Du, Du, Du … Du, Du, Du!<br />
+Du, Du, Du … Du, Du, Du!
 You!
 You!
-You!<br />
+You!
-Wherever I turn myself: You!<br />
+Wherever I turn myself: You!
-Wherever I remain: You!<br />
+Wherever I remain: You!
-Du!<br />
+Du!

 </div>

 - Only the language of relationship can take me to G-d.
 I must know You.